Tbrown1998/Airbnb-NYC-2024-Analysis/README.md

 ![airbnb_guide](https://github.com/user-attachments/assets/3f6fac1d-fe65-4976-a55f-ba8047e16ff8)

 This project focuses on performing an in-depth **Exploratory Data Analysis (EDA)** on Airbnb listings data for New York City.
-The goal is to extract insights from the data related to pricing, availability, and listing types, using Python and powerful data analysis libraries.
+The goal is to extract insights from the data related to pricing, availability, and listing types, using **Python** and powerful data analysis libraries.
-The analysis includes univariate and bivariate insights, feature engineering, and data visualization to better understand market behavior and trends.
+The analysis includes **univariate** and **bivariate** insights, **feature engineering**, and **data visualization** to better understand market behavior and trends.

 ---